yatharth307/tic_toc_toe/README.md

 # This is Tic-Toc-Toe Game.

-* There is two type of file :
+* There are two types of files:
-  1. Created game using if-else conditions and loops
+    1. One file contains a game created using if-else conditions and loops.
-  2. In other file was use pygame library.
+    2. The other file uses the Pygame library.